waqasrazaq/mscalculator/readme.md

 # Web API documentation (Output API end points)

 ## Add Operation

-**URL** http://hostname:port/api/calculator/add/{operand1}/{operand2}

-**Working Example** [http://165.22.79.6/api/calculator/add/4/3](http://165.22.79.6/api/calculator/add/4/3)
+Takes two operand and returns the result by adding them.

 **Method** Get

 **Response** Format is JSON.
 For valid response, HTTP status code 200 with the result of add operation in output variable and status code 500 in case any error on the server.

+**URL** http://hostname:port/api/calculator/add/{operand1}/{operand2}

+**Working Example** [http://165.22.79.6/api/calculator/add/4/3](http://165.22.79.6/api/calculator/add/4/3)